itsneufox/installation_openmp_ubuntu/README.md

 <br>

 # Final words
-I hope this guide was useful for you!<br>If you feel anything wrong with this guide, please feel free to ping me @itsneufox on [the official open.mp Discord server](https://discord.gg/samp) and let me know!<br>
+If you feel anything wrong with this guide, please feel free to ping me @itsneufox on [the official open.mp Discord server](https://discord.gg/samp) and let me know!<br>

 ### Thanks to the open.mp team for their awesome work and their effort to keep this community alive!